reab5555/OCEAN-Movie-Recommender/README.md

 By evaluating the scoring of these traits in users, the algorithm is able to predict the movies that best suit their personality type.

-The preassumption is that users with similar perosnality traits and gender will more likely prefer movies from specific genres and with specific keywords.
+The preassumption is that users with similar perosnality traits and gender will more likely prefer movies from specific genres and movies with specific keywords.

 ## myPersonality